What is success, anyway? Now there’s a question for a Monday morning.

 - To continue to work for myself, so I can be there for Ted and my family, and to have control over my own time.
 I’ve been self-employed for over five years now and I don’t want to go back to working for someone else, having to be at a desk by a certain time (see: ‘success’ equalling ‘freedom’, for me)

 - Specifically, I want to get paid to write, to make my money through writing rather than through PR/marketing.
-There are overlaps, and I currently get paid a small amount for my newspaper column.
+There are overlaps, and I currently get paid for my newspaper column.
 But I want to make money through this website, and through writing content for magazines and for brands I love, rather than just doing stuff I’m not passionate about because it pays the bills.
 Eventually, I want to write books.
 And why do I want to write?
 Because it’s what gets me in that state of ‘flow’ – when you don’t even realise you’re doing it, sometimes, and you get that feeling in your belly of ‘yes this is good’.
 THAT.

 - Happiness/success/freedom is OF COURSE related to the health and happiness of my family and friends.
 And bringing Ted up to be a decent human, and being there whenever he needs me, and to have the flexibility to be able to finish work early to go to the park = success.